Denny Abbey: House of Poor Clares

-In 1327 King Edward III gave the Priory to a young widow, Marie de St Pol, Countess of Pembroke (1303-1377), known for her founding of Pembroke College, Cambridge.
+In 1327, Edward III gave the Priory to a young widow, Marie de St Pol, Countess of Pembroke (1303-1377), known for her founding of Pembroke College, Cambridge.
 Countess Marie turned what had been the Abbey church into her lodgings.
 She had a new church built and gave the remainder of the priory to the Franciscan Poor Clares.
 This community of nuns moved from their flood-prone Waterbeach Abbey.

 The priory was expanded in this period, with comfortable quarters for the Countess, who never entered the Poor Clares, and spartan accommodation for the nuns.
 The priory began to be called Denny Abbey during this period, despite the fact that the term "abbey" is never used by the nuns of that Order.

-The Countess of Pembroke died in 1377 and was buried before the high altar of the nuns' church in Denny Abbey, but the precise location of her grave is now lost.
+The Countess died in 1377 and was buried before the high altar of the nuns' church in Denny Abbey, but the precise location of her grave is now lost.